icerpc/icerpc-docs/pages/docs/icerpc-core/connection/client-vs-server-connections.md

 await using var clientConnection = new ClientConnection(new Uri("icerpc://hello.zeroc.com"));
 ```

-`ClientConnection`'s constructor specifies the address of the server (see XXX), but does not actually establish the
+`ClientConnection`'s constructor specifies the [address of the server](server-address), but does not actually establish
-connection.
+the connection.
 The connection is established later on by an asynchronous call such as `ConnectAsync`:
 ```csharp
 // establishes the connection explicitly await clientConnection.ConnectAsync();